cpmadsen/TheHindiProject/readme.md

 ### Study Sessions - Building the House Brick by Brick :yen:

 What could one study session comprise?
-Let's say:
+Let's say either one of each of the following, or perhaps 2 of one of these activities plus 1 of another.
+For example, if it's difficult to make time to watch 10 minutes of a movie or show, then I could double down on Anki and do twice the number of flashcards.

 1. 10+ Anki flashcards reviewed.
 2. 10+ minutes of a movie or television show.